Join Marching Band

 Time Commitment

 The Marching Band season officially begins with Spat Camp, the ten-day training period that begins late August and ends on Labor Day weekend.
-When fall semester classes begin, the band meets Monday through Thursday from 4:15 – 6:00 pm.
-Additional rehearsals are held on Friday afternoons (4:15 – 6:00 pm) and Saturday mornings before all home football games.
+When fall semester classes begin, the band meets Monday through Friday from 4:15 – 6:00 pm.
+Additional rehearsals are held Saturday mornings before all home football games.
 The rehearsals avoid conflicts with most classes and allow residence hall students ample time to attend evening meals.

 Spat Camp